THEozmic/editr/README.md

 # ng-editr
-**A simple angular 2 directive to transform any element into medium style editor.**
+**A simple angular 2 directive to transform div elements into medium style editor.**